naagma5/naagma5.github.io/_pages/Projects.md

         <p class="projects-description">Developed a diagnosis of Instagram based on the theories and method discussed in one of All Tech is Human's Design & Techology Ethics <a href="https://alltechishuman.org/responsible-tech-mentorship-program">mentorship pod</a>.</p>
         <p class="projects-description-h"> Skills: </p>
         <ul class="projects-description">
-            <li>Analyzing critical works by technology ethicists such as W. Brian Arthur, Albert Borgmann, Paul Nightingale, Ruth Scwartz Cowan, Ursula M. Franklin, Langdon Winner, Sharon Bardzell, Laura Forlano, Helen Nissenbaum </li>
+            <li>Analyzed critical works by technology ethicists such as W. Brian Arthur, Albert Borgmann, Paul Nightingale, Ruth Scwartz Cowan, Ursula M. Franklin, Langdon Winner, Sharon Bardzell, Laura Forlano, Helen Nissenbaum </li>
-            <li>Evaluating the question "How to responsibly engage technologies as designers" applied to the context of Instagram</li>
+            <li>Evaluated the question "How to responsibly engage technologies as designers" applied to the context of Instagram</li>
         </ul>
         <!-- <p class="projects-description-h"><a class="project-description-h" href= "/now">Check it out</a></p> -->
     </div>